-As I wrote last week, the month before the holidays begin is designated for self-reflection and improvement.
+The month before the high holy days begin is designated for self-reflection and improvement.
 Last week we focused on repentance, the first of three pillars that are the foundation of the High Holy Days.
 These pillars lift us up so that we are ready for our encounter with God on Rosh Hashanah, the Jewish New year, and Yom Kippur, The Day of Atonement.
 This week I want to share some thoughts about the second sacred pillar: prayer.

 Prayer is very personal for me.
 I love to pray early in the morning when the sun rises and it is still quiet outside and in my home.
 My day, and all of the busyness that it brings, has not yet begun.
 My mind is not flooded with the many demands of my life.
 It is in that stillness that I connect with God and pour out my heart before Him.